 All age ranges are approximate and are not the primary factor in level placement.
-Class placement will be based on the level of individual dancers at the discretion of their teachers and in consultation with the directors.
-The birthday cutoff for all ages is September 1st of a given year (ex: Ballet 1 students registering for either session in the 2020-21 season must be 6 years old by September 1, 2020 in order to enroll.).
+Class placements are based on the level of individual dancers at the discretion of their teachers and in consultation with the directors.
+The birthday cutoff for all ages is September 1st of a given year (ex: Ballet 1 students registering for either session in the 2021-22 season must be 6 years old by September 1, 2021 in order to enroll.).
 However, for Creative Movement and Pre-Ballet, the dancer must be of age by the first day of the session.

 Dancers who are 4 years old should have already taken Creative Movement and been recommended for this class by their instructor.
 Children who are 5 years old may start in this class without having taken Creative Movement first.

 The goals of this class are similar to Ballet 2, but at a slightly higher level: to solidify good technical habits while building strength, flexibility, and overall body coordination.
 Higher level movement, combinations, and technical skills are introduced.
-It is recommended that dancers at this level take at least 2 ballet classes per week.
+It is recommended that dancers at this level take at least 3 ballet classes per week.
 Students in this level are welcome, but not required, to audition for CCB's two full-length ballet productions.

 Dancers who already have a thorough knowledge of elementary ballet start to establish a stronger technical foundation and begin to explore more advanced movement and concepts.
 Proper technique is emphasized through a full ballet class, and dancers begin to incorporate musicality, projection/performance quality, and artistic expression.
 Dancers may begin pointe class with the permission and approval of the instructor.
 It is recommended that dancers at this level take at least 3 ballet classes per week.
 Students in this level are welcome, but not required, to audition for CCB's two full-length ballet productions.
 This class is available for drop-in for youth and adults.

 This class is for advancing dancers who have a thorough understanding of technique and are able to apply it.
 The goals for this class include improved performance quality, consistent use of the head and upper body, and more refined body coordination (especially between the upper and lower body).
 Dancers will begin to explore and practice character work and learn to apply it to movement.
 It is recommended that dancers take at least 4 ballet classes per week.
 Students in this level are welcome, but not required, to audition for CCB's two full-length ballet productions.
 This class is available for drop-in for youth and adults.

 This class is for those dancers who have had at least 2-3 years of pointe and requires recommendation and approval from a CCB instructor.
 Dancers should have a safe and solid pointe foundation with a high level of control and consistently strong technique.
 Dancers will perform exercises at the barre and in center, learning more advanced steps en pointe.
-The goal for this level is for dancers to become just as comfortable dancing en pointe as they are dancing in ballet shoes.
-This class is open to youth and adult dancers and is available for drop-in with approval from the instructor.
+The goal for this level is for dancers to become comfortable and stable while working en pointe in center.
+This pointe level is open to youth and adult dancers and is available for drop-in with approval from the instructor.

 (Ballet 3 and up)

-This class is open to dancers Ballet 3 through adult.
+This class is open to dancers Ballet 3 through adult (no pointe required).
 Though advanced dancers are welcome, this class will be slower than your typical Variations class as this class is a first step into the ballet variations world.
 Students will study a variation over a period of a few weeks.
 They will learn the story and history of the ballet, will learn the variation, and will practice and develop artistry within the variation.
 Each class will begin with a short ballet warm up.
 This class may not replace any required ballet technique classes and should be added as a supplemental class.
 At the teacher’s discretion, this class may also serve as a Stretch Class, to be scheduled by the instructor as the year progresses.